RTA Next Plan Development

 Roles in Plan Development

-RTA Citizens Advisory Committee – directed by RTA Board to draft a 20-year regional transportation plan with a balanced budget by Dec.
-3, 2023.
+RTA Citizens Advisory Committee – directed by RTA Board to draft a 20-year regional transportation plan with a balanced budget.
 The CAC does not have a policy role and may not recommend a plan that is not consistent with the RTA’s governing laws and policies.

 RTA Technical Management Committee – provide technical support to the CAC through an iterative process and technical recommendations to the CAC.
 Also, TMC members submitted an original list of project proposals from each RTA member jurisdiction for CAC consideration for plan development.